 Finished foam filters were tested for resistance by filtration during casting in the form of aluminum alloys.

-The compositions of the proposed masses and prototype Physico-technical characteristics obtained during the testing of foam filters.
+The compositions of the proposed masses and prototype Physico-technical characteristics were obtained during the testing of foam filters.

-The ceramic foam filters from the proposed mass compares favorably with higher rates of mechanical strength and heat resistance and, very importantly, due to the absence of cracks in the ceramic body, have high bending fracture resistance, which favorably affects the quality of the metal being cleaned.
+The ceramic foam filters from the proposed mass compare favorably with higher rates of mechanical strength and heat resistance and, very importantly, due to the absence of cracks in the ceramic body, have high bending fracture resistance, which favorably affects the quality of the metal being cleaned.

 In addition, the introduction of fine-ground wastes from the PCF allows the organization of waste-free production of ceramic foam filters.

 Ceramic foam filters are used to eliminate impurities in metal castings.
 PPU-based filters remove impurities through their openly porous structure.
 The paths for molten metal pass through the pores during the casting process.
 In the direction of ceramic foam filters, PUF serves as a matrix for the further catalytic process.
 The foam is coated with a ceramic suspension and dried.
 Then the blanks of various shapes are launched into the furnace, where the matrix of the reticulated polyurethane foam burns out, leaving behind a ceramic mesh frame of the finished filter.
 Ceramic filter pore sizes range from 10 to 45 PPI / linear inch.

 The mesh structure of the ceramic foam filter provides deep filtration, which carefully removes a large number of impurities without impurities.
 The filter is able to withstand significant metallostatic pressure while maintaining effective filtration.
 Ceramic foam filters are usually used for primary and secondary aluminum smelting, as well as for filters of aluminum smelting furnaces.

 Filtration of metallic and non-metallic impurities from molten metal streams.

 Increased metal flow.